Machine Learning for Nonprofits and Why It’s Important

 Of course, this is a bit of a tongue-in-cheek response, but the sentiment is basically true.
-With the advance of machine learning into the nonprofit sector, you are able to learn more on software to help you make predictions and steer fundraising strategies.
+With the advance of machine learning in the nonprofit sector, you are able to learn more about software to help you make predictions and steer fundraising strategies.

 It’s important to note that machine learning in the nonprofit space is not meant to replace workers or their expertise and relationships.
 Machine learning and predictive modeling is intended to be an aid that compliments your own expertise.
 Think of it as your own personal fundraising consultant: They will make suggestions based on past results – and you have the ultimate decision of whether or not to follow those suggestions.

 At the end of the day, you know your donors best.
-So look at Machine Learning and predictive modeling as the tool that it is, and use it effectively.
+So look at Machine Learning and predictive modeling as the tool that it is, and use them effectively.

 How Keela uses Machine Learning to give fundraising insights

 At Keela, our team of Data Scientists develops Intelligent tools to answer questions like

 - Who is most likely to donate to your next fundraising campaign?